krzemienski/awesome-video/docs/index.md

 * [Video on Demand Playlist Construction | Apple Developer Documentation](https://developer.apple.com/documentation/http_live_streaming/example_playlists_for_http_live_streaming/video_on_demand_playlist_construction)  -
 * [bash scripts to create VOD HLS stream with ffmpeg almighty (tested on Linux and OS X)](https://gist.github.com/mrbar42/ae111731906f958b396f30906004b3fa)  -
 * [create-DASH-HLS](https://github.com/matmoi/create-DASH-HLS/)  - A tutorial to generate fMp4 files compatible with dash and HLS
 * [digital_video_introduction: A hands-on introduction to video technology: image, video, codec (av1, vp9, h265) and more (ffmpeg encoding).](https://github.com/leandromoreira/digital_video_introduction)  - A gentle introduction to video technology, although it's aimed at software developers / engineers, we want to make it easy for anyone to learn.
-* [digital_video_introduction: A hands-on introduction to video technology: image, video, codec (av1, vp9, h265) and more (ffmpeg encoding).](https://github.com/leandromoreira/digital_video_introduction)  - A gentle introduction to video technology, although it's aimed at software developers / engineers, we want to make it easy for anyone to learn.
 * [eyevinn/streaming-onboarding](https://github.com/Eyevinn/streaming-onboarding)  -
 * [ffmpeg audio/video manipulation](http://howto-pages.org/ffmpeg/)  - How to tame the Swiss army knife of audio and video manipulation